Monte Carlo characterization of PETALO, a full-body liquid xenon-based PET detector: Simulation and reconstruction

 The way SiPMs are modelled has a strong impact on the amount and the fluctuation of detected light, which affects also the time reconstruction.
 In this simulation we use sensors with an active area of $6\times6$ mm$^2$ protected by a window made of a specific type of quartz, which transmits 90\% of VUV photons in vacuum, and has a refractive index of 1.6 to LXe scintillation light, following the properties of custom-made arrays of SiPMs of the series S15779 of Hamamatsu, which are currently being used in the first PETALO prototype.

 Finally, the amount of collected light on the SiPMs and its distribution has also an important impact on the event reconstruction.
 For this study we have assumed that all internal surfaces that are not instrumented absorb the scintillation photons perfectly.
 Although this means that less light is collected by the SiPMs overall, it allows one to identify better the 3D position of the gamma interactions, because the reflected light does not contain any information on its origin.
+The SiPM coverage of the external surface of the cylinder is around 73 $\%$, while the overage coverage is 37 $\%$.

 For a single event: